masternotions/masternotions.github.io/index.md

 # Intro

-_This site is still very much under development_.
+_This site is incomplete and under active development in June 2021_.
-There are much more comprehensive details on Twitter, although spread over many months and many, many tweets.
-We are building a list of some those [threads about Glenn on Twitter](TwitterThreads.md){: .btn .btn--success}
+For those in search of further details and evidence, here are some starting points wtih [threads about Glenn on Twitter](TwitterThreads.md){: .btn .btn--success}.

+# Matthew Hale
+> Glenn condemned the denial of law license to a leading American Neo-Nazi as
+> an "egregious constiutional abuse" in [this court filing.](/cases/HaleEgregious.md) _New_{: .notice .new}

+_More about Glenn's Legal Cases coming soon._

 # Glenn on Wikipedia and Other Sites